canidlogic/sparkle/SparkleSpec.md

 In both of these operations, `[i]` is the buffer register to read from, `[path]` is the path to the file to store to, and `[q]` is the compression quality, which must be an integer (90 is a sensible default value).
 The only difference between these two operations is what happens if a file at `[path]` already exists.
 The `store_jpeg` operation will overwrite the file if it already exists.
 The `store_mjpg` operation, on the other hand, will append the new JPEG file to the end of the file that already exists at that location.
 The `store_mjpg` when run multiple times on the same file will thus generate a raw Motion-JPEG (MJPG) sequence.

+### Color operations

+The following operation can modify the colors within a buffer:

+    [i] color_invert -

+This is a special effect that inverts all the color channels except for the alpha channel.
+Color components that have a range of [0, 255] are inverted with the value (255 - c).

 ### Matrix operations

 Sparkle has a set of _matrix registers_.
 The number of matrix registers available is declared in the header with the `%matcount` directive.